magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 *  Varnish 6.5.1

 {:.bs-callout-info}
 All vendor-bundled extensions, with the exception of Braintree, have been removed from {{ site.data.var.ee }} 2.4.4 starting with this release (2.4.4-beta1).

 ## Other release information

-Although code for these features is bundled with releases {{ site.data.var.ee }} and {{ site.data.var.ce }} releases, several of these projects (for example, B2B, Page Builder, and Progressive Web Applications (PWA) Studio) are also released independently.
+Although code for these features is bundled with releases {{ site.data.var.ee }} and {{ site.data.var.ce }} releases, several of these projects (for example, Progressive Web Applications (PWA) Studio) are also released independently.
 Bug fixes for these projects are documented in the separate, project-specific release information that is available in the documentation for each project.

 ## Highlights